University of Santo Tomas: Sustainability

 The university consistently ranked in the Times Higher Education's Impact Rankings which delivered the 17-part United Nations' Sustainable Development Goals (SDGs).
+UST ranked first among Philippine universities in 2020 and third in 2026.
+The university place fourth in the country with a ranking of 834 worldwide in Quacquarelli Symonds (QS) World University Sustainability Rankings.
 UST's engagement to help local communities predated the UN SDGs.
-UST ranked first among Philippine universities in 2020 and third in 2021 and 2022.
-The university placed fourth (1,041-1,060 bracket) in the 2025 QS World University Rankings in terms of sustainability.

 The UST Simbahayan Community Development Office, established in 2010 as the centerpiece project of the quadricentennial celebration, leads programs and projects in community development, research, and instruction, that involves students, alumni, staff, and national partner communities in becoming agents of social transformation.
 The term Simbahayan is a combination of the words simbahan, bayan, and tahanan, which means church, nation, and home respectively.
 In 2018, UST partnered with a Lumad school to provide accessible education for indigenous people of Mindanao.

 In 2021, the Center for Advanced Materials for Clean Energy Technologies based on Indigenous Materials (CAMCET) was established under the partnership of the UST Research Center for Natural and Applied Sciences, Mapua University, Adamson University, and the Department of Science and Technology.
 The center will research the use of indigenous materials for fuel cell and energy storage applications.

-In 2022, UST joined the Austrian embassy in Manila and the Film Development Council of the Philippines in organizing an SDG film festival and cineforum.

 In 2023, the university entered a six-year cooperation agreement with the government's Climate Change Commission.
 The linkage will involve joint research and policy development initiatives, academic lectures, seminars, training workshops, and short courses for climate innovation, sustainability, and possibly, cultural heritage preservation.

 UST's Energy Management System (EnMS) include the Go!
 Renewable Time or GRT-76 project.
 It refers to the solar power harvest from 7:00 to 18:00.
 As of 2024, solar panel installation has begun on top of the Albertus Magnus Building.